Panning for Gold & Gems in the Georgia Mountains

 These attractions include gold and mining exhibits in addition to gold and gem panning.

 Enjoy mine tours, gold panning, gemstone mining, and gem cutting at the largest hard rock gold mine east of the Mississippi.
 Founded in 1896, this mine goes 200 feet underground where your tour guide will demonstrate how miners blasted quartz veins to uncover huge deposits of gold.
-Property is listed on the National Register of Historic Places.
+The property is listed on the National Register of Historic Places.

 - Phone: +1 (706) 864-8473